Dangerous dogs ::

 Reporting a dangerous dog

 If the dog owner lives on a rental property, it is beneficial to send a certified letter asking the landlord to ensure that proper containment infrastructure is installed and that the dog is declared on the renter's insurance policy.
-This act normally places the landlord into the "liability equation" and motivates him to take care of the situation.
+This act normally places the landlord into the "liability equation" and motivates the landlord to take care of the situation.
 Cell phone photographs and video of the dog's behavior can be sent as supporting evidence to show that an attack situation is imminent.

 When reporting a dog bite -- defined as a "breaking of the skin" -- anticipate its owner to plead with you not to.
 Many dog owners do not want a "first bite" on record and may offer you a "home nurse" solution.
 Do not accept a home treatment solution.
-Proceed to a hospital, tell the doctor you have a dog bite, which should trigger a formal bite report (what the dog owner hoped to avoid), and receive dog bite medical treatment, otherwise you might develop life-altering complications.
+Proceed to a hospital, tell the doctor you have a dog bite injury, which should trigger a formal bite report (what the dog owner hoped to avoid), and receive dog bite medical treatment, otherwise you could develop life-altering complications.

 In many jurisdictions it is also a misdemeanor crime to fail to report a dog bite injury.